chancharikmitra/cambench_ft/README.md

 To restart training from a HuggingFace checkpoint:

-1. Download the entire HF repo into your specified local save directory
+1. Download the entire HF repo into your specified local save directory (`output_dir` in the training config)
 2. Set `resume_from_checkpoint: true` in your config
+3. Set `overwrite_output_dir: false` to make sure the downloaded checkpoint is not overwritten

 ⚠️ **Important:** Setting `resume_from_checkpoint: true` on a fresh run with no existing checkpoint will cause an error.